8 A.M. Metro: Release

 The film was theatrically released on 19 May 2023.

 Critical reception

 8 A.M.
 Metro received positive reviews from critics.

-Dhaval Roy of The Times of India gave the film 3.5 stars out of 5, stating that the film tells the meaning of live, life, loss and eventual healing.
+Dhaval Roy of The Times of India gave the film 3.5 stars out of 5, stating that the film tells the meaning of life, life, loss and eventual healing.
 Grace Cycril of India Today gave the film 3.5 stars out of 5, stating that the film is like a group therapy session.